Are Kansas Court Records Public?

 - An in-person visit to the local courthouse to access an electronic copy through a public access terminal

-- Remotely accessing the Kansas Courts or the local courthouse website to access an electronic version in jurisdictions where such provision is provided
+- Remote access to the Kansas Courts or the local courthouse website to access an electronic version in jurisdictions where such provision is provided

 Online access to case information of court records from Kansas District Courts is provided on the Kansas Courts website.
 The Kansas eCourt Public Access Portal uses the centralized case management system to provide case information through from the following districts: